whales-dmtr/spendsmart/README.md

-Application for traking your spends.
+Application for tracking your spends.